 Normally you will be offered ten instalments, although that number will be reduced if the bill is issued after the end of April.
 In most cases the payment free months are Feb and March but consult your newest bill for your instalments that are due.

-See our Council Tax 2013-2014 to see the full Council Tax amount due for each band, before any deductions are made for discounts, exemptions or council tax support.
+See our Council Tax 2016-2017 page to see the full Council Tax amount due for each band, before any deductions are made for discounts, exemptions or council tax support.

 To find out how the Council Tax levels were set and where the money goes to, please see the Your Council Tax Explained page.

 Council Tax is not charged on some properties.
 These properties are known as Exempt Properties.